nachouve/geofier/README.md

 * PHP PDO ( http://www.php.net/manual/en/book.pdo.php ): to DB access
 * Slim PHP micro framework ( http://www.slimframework.com/ ): to create REST API

-### Installation
+### Installation and Usage

+You can have it up and working in less than 2 minutes.
-Just download the Geofier project, place to the web folder to serve, configure and run.
+Just download the Geofier project on the web folder to be served, configure and just run.

-Step by step:
 - Download project (zip, git clone, ...)
 - Place it on the web folder (p.e '/var/www/mygeoservice')

-### Usage

-After installation, you must changes parameters on 'config.php' file to point your system:
+After installation, you must changes parameters on 'config.php' file to point your DB:
-- database (name, dns, ...)
+- database dns
 - user/password
 - tablename
 - id column